- Who is eligible for Kentucky Medicaid?

 The new waiver approval was scheduled to take effect April 1, 2019, but on March 27, 2019, Judge Boasberg once again blocked implementation of Kentucky HEALTH, noting that Kentucky and HHS had not remedied the central flaw in the Kentucky HEALTH waiver: The fact that numerous people were likely to lose coverage if a work requirement was implemented.
 The state published a series of FAQs following the ruling, clarifying that Kentucky HEALTH was not being implemented on April 1 due to the court decision, and that a rescheduled implementation date had not been set.
 Kentucky’s Cabinet for Health and Family Services also issued a statement, emphatically disagreeing with Judge Boasberg’s ruling.

-Although Trump administration lawyers are debating the semantics of the coverage losses (arguing — without much in the way of evidence — that work requirements will lead to people being covered by employer-sponsored plans or private plans in the individual market instead of Medicaid), it’s important to understand that when it comes to Medicaid work requirements, coverage loss is a feature, not a bug; work requirements are designed to reduce the number of people with Medicaid coverage.
+Although Trump administration lawyers debated the semantics of the coverage losses (arguing — without much in the way of evidence — that work requirements will lead to people being covered by employer-sponsored plans or private plans in the individual market instead of Medicaid), it’s important to understand that when it comes to Medicaid work requirements, coverage loss is a feature, not a bug; work requirements are designed to reduce the number of people with Medicaid coverage.
 That makes it challenging for any state to design a mandatory work requirement in a manner that will avoid coverage losses.

 Kentucky’s second waiver approval (which was subsequently blocked by the court) came just two weeks after MACPAC (the statute-created non-partisan federal agency that conducts data analysis for Medicaid and CHIP and makes recommendations to HHS for policy related to Medicaid and CHIP) sent a letter to HHS recommending that disenrollments for failing to comply with the Medicaid work requirement in Arkansas be paused until adjustments could be made to the program to “promote awareness, reporting, and compliance.”